vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/Notes.md

 +++

-## 06
+## ०६

-[^92]:

-    The night related to the principle of Sadāśiva is considered to be the

-great dissolution (mahāpralaya).
-During this period all the paths (adhvas) remain dissolved in the state of equilibrium.
-The super intending deity known as Sadāśiva is dissolved in the primal sound (nāda).
-This primal sound is in turn dissolved into śakti, śakti into vyāpini and vyāpinī into samanā.
-In samanā there is no trace of time.
-It is the eyerlasting state.
-It is from this state that time arises like the opening and closing of the eyelids.
-Though all the limited souls rest in this supreme state of equilibrium, they do not attain

-final liberation.

-[^93]:

-    The creations and dissolutions are highly extensive and varied and

-abide in the vital energy.
-The vital energy is essentially of the nature of vibrative energy (spanda).
-This energy, from which time and its divisions emerge, is ever-pulsating.
-Time is not at all abso lute but relative, and it has its base in the will of the Lord.
-On account of the vibration of consciousness, the minute moment

-becomes varied and it is experienced as highly extensive.

-[^94]:

-    There are two 'ends of twelve' (dvādaśānta).
-One is above brah

-mārandhra and the other is in mūlādhāra.
-The first is known as śivadvādaśānta, the end of twelve related to śiva, and the other is

-known as the end of twelve related to śakti.

-[^95]:

-    The six causal deities (kāraṇaṣaṭka) each have six centers.
-They

-abide in those centers in the ascending and descending order.
-The superintending deities of the respective centers function in differ

-ent stages of life and finally bestow release (mokṣa).

 [^96]:

-    The ten principal channels that prāṇa circulates through are idā,

-pingalā, suṣumnā, gāndhari, hastiyjihvā, pūṣā, yaśā, alamhbusā, kuhū, and sankhini.
-Although all the channels have emerged from

-the navel, they become manifest in the heart.
+    The ten principal channels that prāṇa circulates through are idā, pingalā, suṣumnā, gāndhari, hastiyjihvā, pūṣā, yaśā, alamhbusā, kuhū, and sankhini.
+Although all the channels have emerged from the navel, they become manifest in the heart.

 [^97]:

     The superintending deities of directions are ten.
-They are Indra,

-Vahni, Yama, and so on.
-They rotate in a cyclic order and as a

-236 NOTES

-result, limited souls act in accordance with the nature of these dei ties.
-Sometimes they are morbid, sometimes they are haughty, sad,

-elated, happy, unhappy, etc.
+They are Indra, Vahni, Yama, and so on.
+They rotate in a cyclic order and as a result, limited souls act in accordance with the nature of these dei ties.
+Sometimes they are morbid, sometimes they are haughty, sad, elated, happy, unhappy, etc.

 [^98]:

-    The names of three principal channels are idā, pingalā, and sus
+    The names of three principal channels are idā, pingalā, and suṣumnā.

-umnā.
 They are supposed to be located inside the spinal cord.
 Idā is placed at the left, pingalā to the right, and suṣumna in the mid dle of the spinal cord.
 Ida represents the moon, pingalā the sun, and suṣumnā the fire.
-While the vital air samāna moves along these three principal channels up and down, they assume the

-nature of the sun, the moon, and fire.
+While the vital air samāna moves along these three principal channels up and down, they assume the nature of the sun, the moon, and fire.

 [^99]:

     All the Sanskrit syllables are divided into eight groups (varga).
-All

-the vowels come under "a" group (varga).
+All the vowels come under "a" group (varga).
 The number of vowels is sixteen.
-Then come the group of "ka," "ca,"" "ta," "ta," "pa,”

-"sa," and the group of semi-vowels.
+Then come the group of "ka," "ca,"" "ta," "ta," "pa,” "sa," and the group of semi-vowels.

 [^100]:

     The number of half mātrās regarding "ka" and so on is thirty-three.
 Half mātrās of long vowels are thirty-two.
 Phonemes known as pluta have six half mātrās.
 Therefore, the total of half mātrās is

-[^81]:

-Chapter Seven
+## ०७

 [^101]: